m-peker/Awesome-Visual-Question-Answering-VQA/README.md

 <img src="VQA.jpg"></img>

-A reading list (and code) of resources dedicated to visual(image/video) question answering.
+A reading list (and code) of resources dedicated to visual question answering.

 <strong>Contributing</strong>